wix-incubator/wix-developers-example-apps/product-of-the-day/guides/01-clone-repository.md

 cd product-of-the-day-app
 ```

-You are now ready to start.
+You are now ready to start :)

 ## Next step ➡️